 Best and Worst Times to Visit St. Lucia

-The best time to visit St. Lucia depends quite a bit on avoiding the annual hurricane season and the crowds that flock to this pretty Caribbean paradise.
+The best time to visit St. Lucia depends quite a bit on avoiding the annual hurricane season and learning about the average monthly weather.

 The rolling green island of St. Lucia has the benefit of being warm every month of the year because it is one of the most southern islands in the Caribbean.
 But winter months have cooler seawater, while fall months have more rain.

 The island is a popular stop on eastern Caribbean cruises because it lies conveniently close to other cruise destinations such as Dominica and Barbados.